ismc/devnet-2076_clus2018/README.md

 This SoT/Code bifurcation also enables the automation of the business processes that were likely the original goal of automation in the first place.
 When the SoT is external to the automation infrastructure, those values that comprise it can be changed externally, then feed into the process.
 For example, a user that wants to add an exception for a server can go to a self service portal to request that exception.
 That request can then go through the review process to make sure that it is align with business policies and appropriately approved.
 The SoT can be updated with this exception and the portal can call an API to tell the automation infrastructure to push out that change.
 This accomplishes two equally important objectives:

-1. To take the network team out of the path of the CRUD
+1. To take the network team out of the CRUD
-2. To allow the network team to define and put checks around how the changes to the network are performed.
+2. To allow the network team to define and put checks around how changes to the network are performed

 ## DevOps Infrastructure

-Our DevOps infrastructure consists of 3 components:
+For this session, we present an infrastructure to implement a full NetDevOps workflow in a way that is representative to what most organization deploy.
+It is predominately aimed at the Code part of the equation, although we demonstrate the common values that could be included in code as well as discuss the API that can be leveraged by an external SoT.

+Our NetDevOps workflow is facilitated by the following infrastructure:

-* Source Control: GitHib
+* Source Code Management: GitHib
 * Test Automation: Jenkins
-* Automation Orchestrator: Ansible Tower
+* Production Deployment: Ansible Tower
 * Collaboration Platform: Cisco WebEx Teams

-### Source Control
+### Source Code Management: GitHub

+We use GitHub for our source code management because of its ubiquitous nature and easy access.
+Many organizations leverage GitHub Enterprise or some other internally install git system like GitLab or BitBucket.
+Most SCMs have similar mechanisms to what is laid out in this description.

 #### Repository Layout